The dissertation is a substantial work of original scholarship usually ranging in length from 200 to 450 double-spaced pages.

 A complete description of the format of the dissertation can be found on the Graduate School Website.
 All directions from the Graduate School must be followed exactly.

-The defense is two-part.
-The first part of the defense is open to the public, which typically includes faculty members and other graduate students.
-During this first part of the defense, the student will make a 10-15 minute presentation on the dissertation and may be asked questions by any faculty member or fellow graduate student in the room.
+The defense is open to the public, which typically includes faculty members and other graduate students.
+The student will make a 10-15 minute presentation on the dissertation and then will be asked questions by any faculty members first and, time permitting, fellow graduate students in the room.